rak3rman/mark4/nuxt/content/index.md

 I’ve worked across industries including commercial clean energy, spacecraft manufacturing, consulting, university administration, political campaigns, enterprise security systems, film + television production, and athletic special events.
 Through each experience, I’ve proven I can adapt quickly to new challenges, be industry agnostic, and deliver exceptional software.

 Nowadays, I lead all software engineering efforts at [Vista Power](https://vistapower.com).
 We deliver clean energy as a service for commercial, industrial, and municipal facilities at low or no upfront cost, powered by safe, modular, and cost-effective solar power and battery energy storage.
-We're moving incredibly fast and are dangerously talent-dense (entire leadership team is ex-SpaceX).
+We're moving incredibly fast and dangerously talent-dense (entire leadership team is ex-SpaceX).

 In 2024, I graduated from the [University of Illinois Chicago](https://uic.edu) with a degree in Computer Science and Business.
 During my time at UIC, I project-managed and worked directly with
 8+ software developers under the College of Engineering.
 Together we developed and shipped over 10 full-stack web